Lone Tree Missions

 - We will then send you a contract, registration form, and manual.

-- Read the manual, complete the contract and registration form and return it to us with your deposit and registration fee.
+- Read the manual, complete the contract and registration form and return it to us with your deposit.

 - Confirm final group size and send in camper deposits by Feb.
 15th.